Bangladesh Navy: Forces Goal 2030

 The Bangladesh Navy opened its aviation wing on 14 July 2011 with the induction of two AgustaWestland AW109 helicopters.
 Later on, two Dornier 228NG MPA were introduced in 2013.
 To attain underwater operational capabilities, the Bangladesh Navy inducted two off-the-shelf Type 035G (Ming class) submarines from China on 12 March 2017.

+Bangladesh Navy, with its growing fleet comprising more than 100 small and large ships across different classes, is successfully producing cost-effective world-class warships within its borders.
+The naval force of Bangladesh is continually strengthening its maritime capabilities through expansion efforts.

 A new base for the Bangladesh Navy, named BNS Sher-e-Bangla, is being constructed at Rabanabad in Patuakhali.
 It will be the largest naval base of the Bangladesh Navy with submarine berthing and aviation facilities.
-Meanwhile, a separate submarine base, named BNS Sheikh Hasina, is under construction at Pekua in Cox's Bazar.
-A full-fledged naval base, named BNS Sheikh Mujib, has been commissioned in Khilkhet, Dhaka.
-This is the only operational base in Dhaka naval region.
+A full-fledged South Asian largest submarine base, named BNS Pekua, was commissioned 19 March 2023 at Pekua in Cox's Bazar.
+A full-fledged naval base, named BNS Dhaka, has been commissioned in Khilkhet, Dhaka.
+Dhaka naval area.